labordynamicsinstitute/ldilab-manual/11-07-workflow-writing-report.md

 :::{admonition} In order to do so:

 - Check that both sub-tasks (part A and part B) are marked as "`Done`".
+- If there is a sub-task about *restricted data*, it must either indicate that data were received, or that data were deleted.
+However, do **NOT** delete restricted data yourself.

 :::